-What’s the Difference between Vanilla Extract and Vanilla Bean Paste?
+What’s the Difference between Vanilla Extract, Vanilla Bean Paste, and Double Fold Vanilla Extract?

 Vanilla extract is made by soaking cured vanilla beans in water and ethyl alcohol until the alcohol absorbs the essential oils out of the vanilla bean.
 The process can take anywhere from a few days to a few weeks, depending on the temperature the manufacturer uses for the extraction process.
-Trader Joe’s vanilla extract is made via cold extraction, which preserves the delicate notes you would otherwise lose via heated extraction.
+Trader Joe’s vanilla extract is made via cold extraction.
+That preserves the delicate notes you would otherwise lose via heated extraction!

 Vanilla bean paste is made of a sugar syrup, vanilla extract, vanilla beans, and thickeners like acacia and xanthan gum.
 The syrup and thickeners help to suspend the vanilla beans evenly throughout the container; otherwise, they would all sink to the bottom.

 Vanilla bean paste can be used as a 1:1 substitution for vanilla extract.
 It has a slightly stronger vanilla flavor due to both the extract and beans, so the paste is best used in applications where you’ll be able to taste the difference.
-Think custards, ice creams, and frostings, where you don’t lose all the nuances of the vanilla bean due to high temperatures in the oven.
+Think custards, ice creams, and frostings, where you don’t lose all the nuances of the vanilla bean due to high oven temperatures.

 Is There Whiskey in Trader Joe’s Bourbon Vanilla?